-The guest bedroom at E-1027 with the E-1027 Table The Art Work designed by Eileen Gray Date Materials Maison Minimum is a Location term which refers to the About the work interest, in post World War I architecture, in designing efficient dwelling spaces, prompted by the shortage of Form housing in urban spaces.
-Le Corbusier (1887-1913) is a pseudonym for Charles-Édouard,

-Jenneret-Gris, a Swiss-French modernist architect, designer and artist whose work was very influencial on modern architecture.
+E-1027 with the E-1027 Table The Art designed by Eileen Gray Work Date Maison Minimum is a term which refers to the interest in post World War I architecture, in designing erials ation work efficient dwelling spaces, prompted by the shortage of housing in urban spaces.
+Form Le Corbusier (1887-1913) is a pseudonym for Charles-Édouard, Jenneret-Gris, a Swiss-French modernist architect, designer and artist whose work was very influencial on modern architecture.